 The Women’s Network, Advocates for Democratic Principles, is committed to activating Kentuckians — particularly women — to take part in the political process, strengthening their influence and inclusion in policy-making decisions.

-The primary goal of The Women’s Network is to establish and manage a citizen network to educate, motivate, advocate and activate Kentuckians in support of Democratic Party principles.
+The primary goal of The Women’s Network is to establish and manage a citizen network to educate, motivate, advocate and activate Kentuckians in support of Democratic principles.
 Our activities include:

 - Promoting enlightened principles that embrace the core ideals of the Democratic Party and working to make those principles known to Kentuckians.